smartczh/gourp-report-files/Feature-Utilization-Design.md

 4. Persist Docfx Application Insights Metrics data using Azure Data Factory (AI and Kusto data synchronization will be supported in the future).

-5. Power BI directly queries data from Kusto (real-time view but many features are limited).
+5. Power BI directly queries data from Kusto.
+    + Support real-time view
+    + Using kusto powerful query

+6. Power BI query.
+    + Demo reports
+    + The query is exposed to users
+    + Note that many features are limited in directly query mode

 ## Problems and Solutions